-Our board of directors plans on adopting a nonemployee director compensation policy, that will be effective as of the completion of this offering, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber nonemployee directors.
+Our board of directors has adopted a nonemployee director compensation policy, that will be effective as of the completion of this offering, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber nonemployee directors.
 Under the policy, all nonemployee directors will be paid cash compensation from and after the completion of this offering, as set forth below:

-Annual Retainer
+Annu al Retainer

 Board of Directors:

-All nonemployee members \$
+All nonemployee members \$ 35,000

-Additional retainer for Non-Executive Chairman of the Board \$

 Audit Committee:

-Chairman \$
+Chairman \$ 15,000

-Non-Chairman members \$
+Non-Chairman members \$ 7,500

 Compensation Committee:

-Chairman \$
+Chairman \$ 10,000

-Non-Chairman members \$
+Non-Chairman members \$ 5,000

 Nominating and Corporate Governance Committee:

-Chairman \$
+Chairman \$ 5,000

-Non-Chairman members \$
+Non-Chairman members \$ 2,500

-Under the nonemployee director compensation policy, each person who is initially appointed or elected to the board of directors will be eligible for an option grant to purchase up to shares of our common stock under our stock option plan on the date he or she first becomes a nonemployee director, which will vest annually over a served on the board of directors for a minimum of six months will be eligible to receive an annual option grant to purchase up to shares of our common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
+Under the nonemployee director compensation policy, each person who is initially appointed or elected to the board of directors will be eligible for an option grant to purchase up to 0.05% shares of our common stock, on a fully-diluted basis, under our stock option plan on the date he or she first becomes a nonemployee director, which will vest monthly over a three-year period.
+In addition, on the date of the annual meeting of stockholders, each continuing nonemployee director who has served on the board of directors for a minimum of six months will be eligible to receive an annual option grant to purchase up to 10,000 shares of our common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the following annual meeting of stockholders.
 All of the foregoing options will be granted at fair market value on the date of grant.
+All of the foregoing option grants will become immediately exercisable upon the death or disability of the applicable director, or upon a change in control of the company.